 The termination of a marriage is finalised through a divorce decree.
 The German Civil Code (BGB) governs divorce in the provisions §§ 1564 BGB.
 A marriage is considered “failed” when marital cohabitation is nonexistent.

 For this to be the case, the former spouses must dissolve the conjugal partnership in any regard.
 Commonly, one of the spouses moves out.
 However, if this is not possible, a spatial separation must be installed in the shared home because of the couple’s children.

 It is decisive that one household turns into two (see BGH, judgement f.
 14.6.1978 – IV ZR 164/77 (Düsseldorf)).
-This implies, for example, that no household supply tasks may be conducted for the other spouse, such as grocery shopping, laundry or cooking.
-Furthermore, arrangements must be taken in view of regulating the use of shared rooms, such as the kitchen or the bathroom.
+For example, this implies that no household supply tasks may be conducted for the other spouse, such as grocery shopping, laundry or cooking.
+Furthermore, arrangements must be made because of regulating the use of shared rooms, such as the kitchen or the bathroom.
 Preferably, this should be documented in writing.
-A divorce lawyer can assist you with this.
+Our German divorce lawyers can assist you with this.